Child Sexual Abuse Prevention: In Search Of The Best Program Model

 Conclusions: A total of five CSA prevention programs were identified that met this study’s criteria.
 After comparing each to the rubric of best practices using program materials with follow up phone calls to available program managers, it was apparent that each used a slightly different means to prevention.
 Therefore, there was a significant lack of consistency between various approaches to prevention.
 In addition, many programs did not have a clear research base or evaluation method.
 This was concerning as schools may be using programs that have not been developed out of scientific research and have not been proven to be effective.
 Finally, most programs focused on classroom education in prevention and did not utilize stakeholders such as school faculty, administration, parents, and the community.
 Overall, the five programs analyzed ranged in use of effective standards from 14 – 37 on a 39 point scale.
 Out of the five programs used in this study, only three continue to be available to schools as a resource.

 Public Health Education and Promotion | Student Counseling and Personnel Services

 McCrory, Melissa, "Child Sexual Abuse Prevention: In Search Of The Best Program Model" (2011).
 Capstone Collection.
-Paper 2467.
+2467.